lenstronomy/lenstronomy/Paper/paper.md

 # Statement of need

 Strong lensing studies have significantly enhanced, and sometimes challenged, our current fundamental understanding of the Universe.
-In the near future, with the onset of the next generation ground and space-based wide and deep astronomical imaging [Rubin, Roman, Euclid observatories; @LSST; @Roman; @Euclid] and interferometric [SKA; @SKA] surveys, the number of discovered lenses of different types is growing by more than an order of magnitude [@Collett:2015; @OM10], providing unprecedented statistical precision to stress-test our current understanding and exploit discovery potential.
+In the near future, with the onset of the next generation ground and space-based wide and deep astronomical imaging [Rubin, Roman, Euclid observatories; @LSST; @Roman; @Euclid] and interferometric [SKA; @SKA] surveys, the number of discovered lenses of different types will be growing by more than an order of magnitude [@Collett:2015; @OM10].
+Such large samples can provide unprecedented statistical precision to stress-test our current understanding and exploit discovery potential.
 It is key that these demanding studies, at present and in the future, are conducted by reliable software and supported by reproducible and open-source analysis products to provide the most compelling and transparent evidence required to further our physical understanding.

 The primary design goal of `lenstronomy` is to facilitate scientific investigations into the outstanding and most pressing questions in the cosmology and astrophysics community.